htmfilho/htmfilho.github.io/about.md

 ## The Blog

 In this blog I write about personal experiences and software engineering.
 I've been maintaining this since 2007, with ups and downs overtime.
-I don't write as frequent as before, but I spend an awful amount of time crafting each post lately.
+I don't write as frequent as before, but I still invest a lot of time here.

 <canvas id="myChart" width="400" height="200"></canvas>
 <script>